mathkimchi/singularity/DEVLOG.md

 without needing to read documentation or code.

 Either way, I am just going to commit this current mess right now.

+...

+First, I think that the "util"s are most solid and clearly defined.
+Most of `singularity_sap`, `singularity_common` (which only consists of utils rn), and `singularity_ui` (there is a lot of improvements to be done, but at least it is pretty clear what it is supposed to be) are fine for now.

+I want to redo the rest and `singularity_sap::dylib_applet`.

+2025-09-20 12:02AM

+I have been doing a lot of thinking, and I wrote some stuff down on my paper journal as well as brainstorming UI on an iPad.

+To summarize the big points:
+- My progress on singularity has been abysmal because I keep adding "widening" it without following through on a single Minimal Usable Product (I prefer this to MVP because my current sights are set foremostly on getting a usable product ASAP).
+I have been wandering aimlessly in my codebase adding things that are easy to implement (or at least seem easy to implement).
+- I have begun to "manifest" singularity, where I try to imagine using singularity as intensely and vividly as possible.
+With this, I aim to get the "what" of sinularity solidified such that my worries on the "how" can be directed towards forwards progress.
+This contrasts to the past where my lack of vision or the "what" has made me implement the "how" in useless directions.
+- Steps I will take now:
+  - I will commit this and close this branch and issue.
+  - Plan new crate structure
+  - Purge all subpar code
+    - (Even the good ones that I don't absolutely need right now can be purged now and added back later)
+  - Most basic applet
+    - Only predetermined events
+    - Plugins are static-time Rust plugins

+I do already have many ideas from my manifestation sessions, but in lieu of my limited time, I will leave those on my iPad until I begin coding them.

+I wanted to call this new Singularity the Nova Singularity, but I realized that there isn't really an old Singularity to compare it to, since I am still working on the first MVP.
+I guess I can call this the reignition stage of the development era.